parminderunited/GBRDocs/the-fuse-chain/getting-started/how-to-become-a-validator.md

 # Becoming a validator

-The Medifakt network is operated by validator nodes that are hosted by network participants from all around the world.
+The GBR20 network is operated by validator nodes that are hosted by network participants from all around the world.
 The network allows entrepreneurs to easily plug payments to their products and on-board their users to a platform that allows them to pay, transact and access financial services in their favorite currency.

 All the access to the network is public and all the code is open source so it could be customized and localized to their needs.
-Any community that lives on the Medifakt chain needs to pay a small fee to the validators of the network to validate its transactions in the community.
+Any community that lives on the GBR20 chain needs to pay a small fee to the validators of the network to validate its transactions in the community.

 The more communities and users conducting transactions, the more validators will earn as a reward for approving the transaction.
 This allows the network to grow organically as more usage in the system more network participants rewards grow.

 ### What it means to be a validator?

-[Any entity that is holding the Medifakt token can run a node](../consensus-contracts/stake-delegate-and-withdraw.md#stake) that approves transaction in the network and in doing so receive rewards in the form of Medifakt token \(FAKT\).
+[Any entity that is holding the GBR20 token can run a node](../consensus-contracts/stake-delegate-and-withdraw.md#stake) that approves transaction in the network and in doing so receive rewards in the form of GBR20 token \(GBR\).

-Validators are running special software that holds a copy of the Medifakt blockchain and validating transactions in the network.
+Validators are running special software that holds a copy of the GBR20 blockchain and validating transactions in the network.

 Every 5 seconds, the network groups the latest transactions broadcasted to the system, validates them and signs them so they could never be changed in the future.